-- 1. Collaborate with community-based agencies that serve people who are blind to develop an outreach strategy to the blind, visually impaired and deafblind communities. - 2.
-Identify gaps in services that serve people who are blind, visually impaired or deafblind. - 3.
-Identify funding sources that will increase provider capacity to serve people who are blind, visually impaired or deafblind. - 4.
-Develop an outreach strategy to identify people who may be interested in and have the necessary aptitude to be successful as vendors with the Randolph Sheppard a.
-DCRSA will increase the number of referrals of people who are blind to DCRSA for VR services by at least 10% in Program Year 2020 and will maintain this increased level of referrals through PY 2021.
+1. Collaborate with community-based agencies that serve people who are blind to develop an outreach strategy to the blind, visually impaired and deafblind communities.

+2. Identify gaps in services that serve people who are blind, visually impaired or deafblind.

+3. Identify funding sources that will increase provider capacity to serve people who are blind, visually impaired or deafblind.

+4. Develop an outreach strategy to identify people who may be interested in and have the necessary aptitude to be successful as vendors with the Randolph Sheppard Program.
-Program.